You don’t have to spend a lot to make these valuable home improvements.

 In terms of sheer functionality, new kitchen appliances can create an upgrade to your family’s everyday life.
 A new fridge will run you anywhere from $350 to $2,000 on average, a new stove/oven range can run anywhere from $300 to $6,000, and a dishwasher will cost you somewhere around $250 to $1,600.

-Swap out your carpet
+Swap out your flooring

 If you have $10K to spend and you can’t stand your carpet, you can estimate that it’ll run you about $300 to $500 per room to replace it with new carpet, or $1,500 to $2,000 per room to replace it with hardwood, depending on where you live, how large your rooms are, and what specific materials you choose.
 Garage floors can also be upgraded at a relatively low cost, so do not be afraid to take your renovation ambitions into the garage too.
 There are a wide variety of options out there, but some of the most common flooring solutions involve custom garage floor tiles.
 Garage floor tiles are quick and easy to assemble and, if your garage is where your car or any other vehicles are kept safe, they are even strong enough to withstand frequent friction generated by tyres.

 Build in organizing systems